backdrop-contrib/slick/README.txt

   same ID will cause the first one cached override the second.
   IDs are guaranteed unique if using sub-modules.
 However if you do custom works, or input one at Slick Views UI, be sure to have unique IDs as they should be.
+  Be sure no useless/ sensitive data such as "Edit link" as they may be rendered as is regardless permissions.

+- Current slide previously has a workaround class "slide--current".
+Core added "slick-current" later (a year or so) at v1.5.6.
+Now (8/25/15) "slide--current" is dropped for "slick-current", but the workaround is still kept due to core known issue with asNavFor and nested slicks not having proper "slick-current".
+  If you use "slide--current" before, be sure to update it to "slick-current".

 More info relevant to each option is available at their form display by hovering over them, and click a dark question mark.